Skip to content

 ALL NEW: While we do our best to ensure that our images are up to date, if you are looking for a specific cover or specific color vinyl, please send us an email to verify before purchasing.

 All USED: Pictures of the actual item are featured.
-What you see if what you get on those.
+What you see is what you get on those.
+Unless otherwise noted, inner sleeves are unremarkable.
+Feel free to contact us with any specific questions that you have.

 Bernard Herrman - Psycho LP